 The ship sailed on January 14, 1945, and arrived in Moji, Japan, on January 29, 1945.
 During this part of the trip, as many as 30 POWs died each day.
 The ship also towed one or two other ships that had been damaged.
 Of the original 1619 men that boarded the Oryoku Maru, only 459 of the POWs had survived the trip to Japan.

 After the ship’s arrival in Japan, Roy was sent to Fukuoka #4.
-He was next sent to Moji Hospital were he died on April 8, 1945, from beriberi and malnutrition.
+He was next sent to Moji Hospital where he died on April 8, 1945, from beriberi and malnutrition.
 Medical records at the camp show that he died from croup pneumonia.
 His body was cremated in a Buddhist ceremony and his ashes were put in an urn and placed in a large crypt with the ashes of 334 other POWs including two other members of his battalion.
+On November 29, 1945, his family was not officially notified of his death after receiving a telegram that he had died.
+It is known he was posthumously promoted to Technician 4th Grade which made him a sergeant.